 Kovac beating the crap out of Abby's abusive neighbor, after he breaks her nose for convincing his wife to leave him.

 Weaver has fired incompetent resident Dave Malucci.
-Ostensibly for having sex with a paramedic while on duty, but mostly to ensure that he takes the blame on the aforementioned malpractice case.
+Ostensibly for having sex with a paramedic while on duty, but mostly to ensure that he takes the blame for the death of a patient (conveniently ignoring her own failure to supervise him).
 After all of Dave's pleas leave Weaver completely unmoved,he proceeds to deliver an epic"The Reason You Suck" Speech.
 Starting with calling her a "sad, cold-hearted bitch", telling her that "nobody here likes you", and capping it off by declaring that she has nothing in her life aside from her job.
-It's marred by his unfortunate use of a homophobic slur at the very end, but other than it was thrilling to see Weaver finally get a dose of the public humiliation she had so frequently doled out to the staff for 6 years.
+It's marred by his unfortunate use of a homophobic slur at the very end, but other than that it was thrilling to see Weaver finally get a dose of the public humiliation she had so frequently doled out to the staff for 6 years.
 On the other hand, to viewers more sympathetic to Weaver, watching her stoically take every bit of petty, unprofessional abuse Malucci could dish out and still tossing his mediocre ass out on the street was pretty damn satisfying.

 Jeanie Boulet voluntarily outing herself to her co-workers as HIV-positive not for their sympathy but so that they will stop talking about her in the hypothetical.